provegard/binaryplist/README.md

 [![Build Status](https://travis-ci.org/provegard/binaryplist.svg?branch=master)](https://travis-ci.org/provegard/binaryplist)

 Python module for reading an Apple binary plist.
-When I wrote this code, the Python standard library didn't have support for reading binary plists.
+When I wrote this code back in 2011 as part of another project, the Python standard library didn't have support for reading binary plists.
+Python 2 still hasn't, whereas support has been added in Python 3.

-What's the point of it now, given that Python 3 has binary plist support?
+What's the point of it now then, given that Python 3 has binary plist support?
 Two reasons:

-* Python 2 doesn't support it.
+* Python 2 compatibility.
 * In my testing, the plist implementation in Python 3.4.2 fails to read some binary plist files present in iPhone backups.